Questions? Call or text anytime πŸ“ž 818-446-9627

 When You're Thinking About Leaving

-If you've found yourself thinking "I want to leave my husband" β€” even fleetingly, even in the middle of the worst nights β€” you are not alone, and you are not a bad person for having that thought.
+If you've found yourself thinking "I want to leave my husband", even briefly, even in the middle of the worst nights, you are not alone, and you are not a bad person for having that thought.

-Research on postpartum relationship satisfaction is consistent: couples' happiness with each other drops more steeply in the first year after a baby than at almost any other point in a long-term relationship.
-For most couples, it recovers β€” but only when both partners get real support, not when one person endures in silence.
+Research on relationship satisfaction is consistent: couples' happiness with each other often drops in the first year after a baby.
+For most couples, it improves over time.

-The thought of leaving is often less a true desire and more a symptom of extreme emotional overwhelm.
+The thought of leaving is often less of a true desire and more a symptom of extreme emotional overwhelm.
 It's your mind trying to find an exit from an impossible amount of pain.
-That's not nothing β€” it's important information that you need more help than you're currently getting.
+That's important information: it means you need more help than you're currently getting.

 Get support first.
 Then make decisions from a clearer place.